jerryorr/sundry.jerryorr.com/_posts/2024-11-15-git-bisect.md

 git bisect good
 ```

-Using binary search logic, `git bisect` knows that the bug must have been introduced after the commit I just tested.
+Using binary search logic, `git bisect` knows that the bug must have been introduced _after_ the commit I just tested.
 So it tells me:

 ```
 Bisecting: 522 revisions left to test after this (roughly 9 steps)
 ```

 And again, it sticks me half-way between the commit I just tested and the oldest commit that I know is bad.
-So I keep going, telling it `git bisect good` or `git bisect bad` after I test each commit, and each time the list of suspects is cut in half.
+So I keep going, telling it `git bisect good` if things work, or `git bisect bad` if the bug is there.
+Each time, the list of suspects is cut in half.

 Finally, after I've narrowed it down enough, `git bisect` tells me: